Caripson/ProML/docs/ci_cd_friendly.md

 ## Practical Application & Examples

-A typical CI/CD pipeline for a PromptLang project would consist of several stages that run automatically whenever a change is made to a prompt file.
+A typical CI/CD pipeline for a ProML project would consist of several stages that run automatically whenever a change is made to a prompt file.

 ### Example CI/CD Pipeline Workflow

-Imagine a developer pushes a change to the `sentiment-analysis@1.4.0.prompt` file.
+Imagine a developer pushes a change to the `sentiment-analysis@1.4.0.proml` file.

 **1. Linting Stage:**

-The pipeline first runs a `promptlang-lint` command.
+The pipeline first runs a `proml-lint` command.
 *   **Action:** The linter statically analyzes the prompt file.
 *   **Checks:**
     *   Is the syntax valid?